adhvaithr/Pidentify/README.md

 Apply nonlinear square fitting to find a best value for sigmoid functions in each class.

-We assume there are 2 parameters in each sigmoid funcitons needs to be tailored for ECDF points. c & a in c(x-a) in function.
+We assume there are 2 parameters in each sigmoid funciton needs to be tailored for ECDF points. c & a in c(x-a) in function.
 In "fit.cpp", real_1d_array c has the initial values for c & a. (c[0] stands for c, c[1] stands for a).

 5 sigmoid functions are supported right now.
 Logistic function, hyperbolic tangent function, arctangent function, gudermannian function, and simple algebraic function).